Vancouver, British Columbia, Canada

 Type: Full Time

 Years of Experience:

-A doctoral fellowship cosponsored by the National Institutes of Health (NIH), National Human Genome Research Institute (NHGRI) and the Food and Drug Administration (FDA), Office of Minority Health and Health Equity (OMHHE) is currently available.
-The newly established Genomic Science and Health Equity Fellowship Program will fund this doctoral fellowship.
-This program will prepare fellows to use genetic, genomic and pharmacogenomic approaches to advance minority health and health equity.
-Fellows will be trained in the research methodology and medical product development processes that facilitate the delivery of drugs, biologics and devices from the bench to the bedside.
-This fellowship program will provide fellows opportunities based upon the research conducted in the laboratories of the fellowship mentors to address basic, clinical, or social and behavioral research related to minority health and health disparities.
-The fellowship also strives to train a diverse group of scientists who engage in such genetic, genomic or pharmacogenomic research.
-The fellowship provides an opportunity to develop an interdisciplinary skill set that bridges disparities in minority health and translation of genomic, genetic and pharmacogenomic laboratory research in practice.
+A postdoctoral fellowship in genomic science and health equity, cosponsored by the National Institutes of Health (NIH), National Human Genome Research Institute (NHGRI) and the Food and Drug Administration (FDA), Office of Minority Health and Health Equity (OMHHE), is currently open for applications.
+The interagency Genomic Science and Health Equity Fellowship Program will fund this postdoctoral fellowship.
+The Fellowship Program prepares fellows to use genetic, genomic and pharmacogenomic approaches to advance minority health and health equity and trains them in the research methodology and medical product development processes that facilitate the delivery of drugs, biologics, and devices from the bench to the bedside.
+Fellows are required to pursue genomics related research that integrates health equity and addresses delivery of new technology in clinical spaces.

-Please submit the following to Jamil B. Scott, Ph.D., M.P.H. at NHGRIFDAFellowship@mail.nih.gov:
+Interested candidates should submit the following to Jamil B. Scott, Ph.D., M.PH.